Dollar, yen, Swiss franc rise on China short-term rates rise

 The Swiss franc also rose, as the dollar slipped 0.3 percent to 0.8918 franc and the euro fell 0.3 percent to 1.2294 francs.

-The dollar index, which gauges the dollar against a basket of six major currencies, was up 0.1 percent at 79.278.
+The dollar index, which gauges the dollar against a basket of six major currencies, was up 0.1 percent at 79.278 .DXY.
 It fell as low as 79.137, its lowest level since early February.

 Still, the outlook for the U.S. dollar remained downbeat.
 Tuesday's U.S. jobs report has pushed out expectations for a reduction in the Fed's asset-buying plan well into 2014, Scotiabank's Sutton said.
 That outlook leaves the Fed's balance sheet expanding rapidly while those of other central banks are stabilizing or contracting.